grapestone5321/Kaggle-Courses-Python/README.md

 (And it turns out to have a lot to say about integers!
 After we talk later about objects, methods, and attributes in Python, the help output above will make more sense.)

+round is a very simple function with a short docstring. help shines even more when dealing with more complex, configurable functions like print.
+Don't worry if the following output looks inscrutable... for now, just see if you can pick anything new out from this help.

 - Defining functions

 Builtin functions are great, but we can only get so far with them before we need to start defining our own functions.
 Below is a simple example.